Biospecimens

 • Frozen serum (diagnostic remnant)

-• FFPE tissue block (diagnostic remnant)
+• FFPE tissue blocks (diagnostic remnant)

-• Frozen tissue sample
+• Frozen tissue samples

 • Frozen PBMCs